THE WEALTH NAVIGATOR BLOG

 Retirement presents many unknowns for those planning to enter their “golden years.”
 As it goes, more uncertainty tends to result in more anxiety.
 However, some components of retirement aren’t quite what they seem.
 Here are three of some of the biggest surprises of...

-Getting a regular paycheck is one of the most comforting things about your working years.
+etting a regular paycheck is one of the most comforting things about your working years.
 Therefore, not getting paychecks in retirement can be a major cause of stress.
-With all the different investment strategies out there for investing and producing income, the...
+With all the different investment strategies out there for investing and producing income, the decision of how to create an income…

-How to Navigate the 3 Phases of Your Financial Life
+How to Navigate the 3 Financial Phases of Life

 Your financial goals and priorities certainly change throughout your life.
 These changes result from many factors and are common.
 In fact, you will experience three distinct phases in your financial life (accumulation, preservation, and distribution).
 To avoid major...